With the Xbox Series X & S out for just over two years, there have been plenty of new accessories have been launched.

 While a regular controller works well enough, a great option is Logitech’s Harmony Elite remote.
 The Harmony line has been around for a while and the Elite remote can be used to control more than 270,000 entertainment and smart home devices from Roku, Apple TV, Hue, Xbox and many more.

 The top part of the remote has a touchscreen that lets you choose which device you want to control.
-The rest of the remote has traditional buttons like play/pause, skip, arrow keys etc. There’s even shortcut buttons to program different functions like setting your Hue lights to a specific colour etc.
+The rest of the remote has traditional buttons like play/pause, skip, arrow keys etc. There are even shortcut buttons to program different functions like setting your Hue lights to a specific colour etc.

 The remote comes with the Harmony Hub which connects over Wi-FI and talks to your devices.
 You can also use the Harmony Elite app with the Harmony Hub to control your devices.